Last updated on February 20th, 2024 at 02:16 am

 The pork, sauce, and vegetables can be made one day ahead.
 Cover and refrigerate everything separately.
 Before serving, reheat pork, covered, in 350°F oven about 40 minutes; rewarm sauce and vegetables over medium heat.

 Born and Bread to be Fed Instead!

-So if you’re looking for a delicious sandwich to eat—or have a stellar recipe to share yourself—you should consider Appehtite.ca, Maple Leaf Foods’ new site for sharing recipes and connecting with other Canadian chefs who’re doing the same!
-You can feel free to learn more there, or even discover more about the Dempster’s DIY Sandwich challenge on their site, Twitter or Instagram!
+So if you’re looking for a delicious sandwich to eat—or have a stellar recipe to share yourself—you should consider Appehtite.ca, Maple Leaf Foods’ new site for sharing recipes and connecting with other Canadian chefs doing the same!
+Feel free to learn more there or even discover more about the Dempster’s DIY Sandwich challenge on Twitter or Instagram!

 If you’re at the day’s end and you don’t know what’s for dinner, consider the highly underrated sandwich!
 It can be delicious, nutritious, and rival just about any dish that doesn’t involve any bread.
 They’re versatile, portable and all sorts of filling—the sandwich.
 It’s time to give it another shot.

 [Disclaimer: Maple Leaf Foods got in touch with me to write some posts on their DIY Sandwich brand!
 Though the work’s paid, the opinions are all mine—and the sandwich?
 Truly delicious!
 Enjoy!]